-As part of legislation passed by the Board of Supervisor establishing IT policy for the City and County of San Francisco, the Department of technology is recruiting individuals from the public who are residents of San Francisco to fill two (2) newly created, non-voting vacancies on the Committee Of Information Technology (COIT).
-These individuals cannot be employees of the City and County of San Francisco and shall have expertise in fields of Information, Communication and Technology (ICT) innovation and advances, emerging ICT applications, and public policy issues related to ICT.
+As part of legislation passed by the Board of Supervisor establishing IT policy for the City and County of San Francisco, the Committee on Information Technology is currently recruiting an individual from the public who is a resident of San Francisco to fill one (1) non-voting vacancy on the Committee Of Information Technology (COIT).
+This individual cannot be an employee of the City and County of San Francisco and shall have expertise in fields of Information, Communication and Technology (ICT) innovation and advances, emerging ICT applications, and public policy issues related to ICT.

 COIT consists of a central committee, staffed by representatives of the Mayor, Board of Supervisors, and Departments whose purpose is to provide the necessary oversight of technology policy and procedures to ensure that the City meets its goals and objectives.

 COIT has one (1) Subcommittee, composed of technical, financial, and administrative representatives of small and large enterprise and General Fund departments.
 The Budget and Performance Subcommittee serves as key advisor to the central committee, providing COIT with critical information, recommendations and support for its planning, budgeting, quality oversight, and resource functions.

 The governing body of the Committee on Information Technology (COIT) is responsible for: